Quarterly Performance Reviews: What is 4×4 Performance Management and Why Does it Work?

 This question brings the meeting full circle and gives the employee the opportunity to provide feedback to the manager.
 By meeting with each team member, the manager will learn what strides they can make to improve as a leader.

-An employee-led performance review process
+An employee-led quarterly performance review process

 Modernize your employee performance reviews

-The takeaway is that any performance review should result in achievements being recognized, areas of improvements being discussed, and future goals being set.
+The takeaway is that any performance review should result in achievements being recognized, areas of improvement being discussed, and future goals being set.
 If your company’s reviews are falling short, it’s time to consider how the process can be modernized.